 It’s universal at this point that vitamins and minerals are necessary for good health.
-Nutrients like Vitamins A, C, and D are well-known for their health benefits.
-But these vitamins do more than support overall health; they’re essential for eye health, as well, offering benefits for eye surface health and retinal cellular structure.
-A vitamin that has recently grown in popularity for eye and overall health is folate and folic acid.
+Nutrients like Vitamins A, C, and D are well known for their health benefits, but these vitamins do more than support overall health.
+They’re essential for eye health, as well, offering benefits for eye surface health and retinal cell structure.
+A vitamin that has recently grown in popularity for eye and overall health is folate/folic acid.

 Low Folate Risks

 The body needs folate to absorb and utilize nutrients properly.
-A few health concerns that have been linked to folate deficiencies are ulcerative colitis, liver disease, and anemia.
+The liver, stomach, and blood can be affected by folate deficiencies.
 Other problems that can occur with folate and folic acid deficiencies include:

 - Shortness of breath

 Benefits of Folate & Folic Acid

 Folic acid aids in the development of the human body.
 It plays an important part in producing DNA, healthy brain function, and numerous other bodily functions.
 Folic acid is also helpful in supporting healthy birth and kidneys and, in combination with Vitamins B6 and B12, reduce the risk of developing age-related eye health issues.
 In recent science, these B vitamins proved to reduce the levels of homocysteine in the blood, a protein associated with a higher risk for several different eye health concerns, including age-related eye health issues and retinal blood vessel integrity.